yetanotherco/aligned_layer/docs/guides/2_integration_aligned_into_your_application.md

 # Integrating Aligned into your Application

 Aligned can be integrated into your applications in a few simple steps to provide a way to verify ZK proofs generated inside your system.

 This example shows a sample app that generates an SP1 proof that a user knows the answers to a quiz, then submits the proof to Aligned for verification.
 Finally, it includes a smart contract that verifies that a proof was verified in Aligned and mints an NFT.

-You can find an example of the full flow of using Aligned on your app in the [ZKQuiz example](../../examples/zkquiz).
+You can find an example of the full flow of using Aligned in your app in the [ZKQuiz example](../../examples/zkquiz).

 ## Steps